 Course information, assignments, datasets etc., will be posted on Canvas.

 Jonathan Berk and Peter DeMarzo, Corporate Finance, specific chapters

 BUS110 or equivalent: Accounting - Financial Reporting

-The course is for master students enrolled in the following programs: Master in Business and Administration and Master in Economics.
-It is also open for other master programmes from NMBU with satisfactory competence.
+The course is for master students enrolled in the following programs: Master in Business and Administration and Master in Applied Economics and sustainability It is also open for other master programmes from NMBU with satisfactory competence.